doubleedesign/testing-notebook/docs/concepts/mocking.md

 ### React Magnetic DI

-If you're testing React components, you can use [React Magnetic DI](https://github.com/albertogasparin/react-magnetic-di) to replace dependencies with mock versions.
+If you're testing React components, you can use [React Magnetic DI](https://github.com/albertogasparin/react-magnetic-di) to replace dependencies with test versions.
 This library allows you to create a dependency injection container that can be used to provide mock implementations of your components' dependencies during tests.
 A bonus of this approach is that it can also be used in component tests, making it easy to share code and reduce context switching when working with both unit and component tests.

 :::note
 Example to come